 The Exponential Progression of Society and Technology

 There is strong evidence that technology advances and social development are highly interrelated.
 From spoken language and fire, which ensured our survival, to nano and biotechnologies, which are radically extending life, we humans have created technology to amplify our lives in an endless quest to meet an increasingly complex set of life conditions and needs.
-I’ll be exploring the evolution of human needs and its ability to predict where technology and business will go next.
+I’ll be exploring the evolution of human needs and their ability to predict where technology and business will go next.

-Transition to Ecosystem Business Models
+Transition to Ecosystems

 If business is fundamentally the process of people exchanging value, then there’s no question that in a highly networked world of ubiquitous information, we are all on a level playing field.
 Individuals today have more opportunity to create and exchange value with each other than ever before.
 So, what does this mean for business?
 A business’ ability to motivate customers, employees, partners, suppliers to be a part of what they are doing will be important as networks increase transparency and the number of individual options.
 I’ll explore how structuring work around meaningful, purpose-driven initiatives can lead to success in the highly networked and transparent world that’s emerging.